laninsky/UCE_processing_steps/README.md

 ```

 #Running RAxML to get the genetrees
-I've had problems with phyluce's method for doing this, so this is free-hand code for doing this
+I've had problems with phyluce's method for doing this, so this is free-hand code for doing this.
+After you have made your inputgenetree.tre, follow the code for "Getting the ASTRID and ASTRAL species trees based off gene trees" to generate species trees off your gene trees.
 ```
 mkdir raxml_genetrees
 wd=`pwd`